How big movies created even bigger franchises and Hollywood made lots of money.

 Rumour has it that Springsteen got his inspiration to come back when he was driving around for days after the collapse of the World Trade Center and a stranger in a car stopped next to him, wound down his window and said, "We need you now."
 The Rising, released on 30 July 2002, almost 11 months from that fateful day in 2001 when America was attacked, went some way to helping the nation as it attempted to heal following the terrorism of 9/11.

-Since then, Springsteen has not looked back and instead has continued to record and produce an album every few years (the most recent being 2020’s critically acclaimed Letter to You).
-In addition, Magic, Working on a Dream and Wrecking Ball has also seen The Boss at his grandstanding best, whilst Devils & Dust proved itself to be a perfect soundtrack for a nation engulfed in a controversial war, while Springsteen even found time in 2006 to pay tribute to folk music legend Pete Seeger with We Shall Overcome: The Seeger Sessions.
+Since then, Springsteen has not looked back and instead has continued to record and produce an album every few years (the most recent being 2020's critically acclaimed Letter to You).
+In addition, Magic, Working on a Dream and Wrecking Ball have also seen The Boss at his grandstanding best, whilst Devils & Dust proved itself to be a perfect soundtrack for a nation engulfed in a controversial war, while Springsteen even found time in 2006 to pay tribute to folk music legend Pete Seeger with We Shall Overcome: The Seeger Sessions.

 Springsteen is often touted alongside Dylan, Presley, Young and Cobain as being a truly great American artist, though that compliment should really go without saying.
 It is now time to recognise his incredible longevity and the quality of his albums, which together should see The Boss outrank The Beatles, The Rolling Stones, The Beach Boys and U2 as the definitive musical icon of the past 100 years.